 Self-Management

-The fourth stage – SELF MANAGEMENT – or Recognizing Your Impact and Modifying Your Thoughts, Feelings, Beliefs, and Behaviors, Accordingly – is the often the trickiest stage to improve upon…because it’s the most personal.
+The fourth stage – SELF MANAGEMENT – Recognizing Your Impact and Modifying Your Thoughts, Feelings, Beliefs, and Behaviors, Accordingly – is the often the trickiest stage to improve upon…because it’s the most personal.
 Many leaders just aren’t aware of their impact, in real time.
 Or maybe they are, but don’t have the tools to ‘autocorrect’ in the moment.
-LeadershipTraction fosters the type of meaningful dialog that enables executives, vice presidents, directors, middle-managers, and up-and-coming new leaders to:
+LeadershipTraction fosters the type of meaningful dialog that enables executives, vice presidents, directors, middle-managers, and up-and-coming new leaders in:

 The Leadership Competency/ Promotability Index